Exponential Convergence to the Maxwell Distribution For Spatially Inhomogenous Boltzmann Equations

 In the literature, one finds many results on the asymptotic stability of Maxwellians for the Boltzmann equation.
 One circle of results concerns the spatially homogeneous case, where $g(v,x,t)$ is independent of the position $x$.
-This direction of research has been pioneered by H.Grad in ~\cite{MR0156656}.
-Further results can be found in ~\cite{Bodmer1973,CerIllPulv,Glassey1996,Mouhot2006}.
-Another circle of results concerns the Boltzmann equation on an exponentially weighted $L^2$ space; see, e.g. ~\cite{UKai1974,YGuo2002,YGuo2003,MR2629879, GressStra2011, MR3226836}.
+This direction of research has been pioneered by H.Grad in \cite{MR0156656}.
+Further results can be found in \cite{Bodmer1973,CerIllPulv,Glassey1996,Mouhot2006}.
+Another circle of results concerns the Boltzmann equation on an exponentially weighted $L^2$ space, namely instead of the norm in \eqref{eq:expon10}, the adopted norm is $\|M_{T,\mu}^{-\frac{1}{2}}\cdot\|_{L^2}$; see, e.g. \cite{UKai1974,YGuo2002,YGuo2003,MR2629879, GressStra2011, MR3226836}.
 The advantage of working in such spaces is that spectral theory on Hilbert space can be used.
 There are also results in \cite{MR2209761, MR2100057, MR2679358, Briant2016, KimLee}.

-In this context, the existence of weak global solutions has been established in ~\cite{DiPernaLion1989}.
-In ~\cite{MR2116276}, the asymptotic stability of Maxwellians, for general initial conditions, has been studied under the assumption that global smooth solutions exist.
-In the spatially homogeneous case, such results appear, e.g. in ~\cite{Ark1988,Wenn1993, Mouhot2006, MR3562318}.
+In this context, the existence of weak global solutions has been established in \cite{DiPernaLion1989}.
+In \cite{MR2116276}, the asymptotic stability of Maxwellians, for general initial conditions, has been studied under the assumption that global smooth solutions exist.
+In the spatially homogeneous case, such results appear, e.g. in \cite{Ark1988,Wenn1993, Mouhot2006, MR3562318}.

-There is an earler proof of Villani's conjecture due to Maria Gualdani, Stephane Mischler and Clement Mouhot in \cite{Mouhot2010}.
+There is an earlier proof of Villani's conjecture due to Maria Gualdani, Stephane Mischler and Clement Mouhot in \cite{Mouhot2010}.
 In the present paper an alternative proof is presented.
 For a non-constructive proof, see \cite{MR900501}.